deneb-viz/deneb-viz.github.io/docs/getting-started/index.md

 ## Standalone Version

-Because Deneb is pending certification, there are [certain restrictions](https://docs.microsoft.com/en-us/power-bi/developer/visuals/power-bi-custom-visuals-certified?WT.mc_id=DP-MVP-5003712#source-code-requirements) imposed upon it.
+Because Deneb is certified, there are [certain restrictions](https://docs.microsoft.com/en-us/power-bi/developer/visuals/power-bi-custom-visuals-certified?WT.mc_id=DP-MVP-5003712#source-code-requirements) imposed upon it.
 If you wish to use features such as loading images from remote URLs, you will need to download the standalone version.

 Note that **the standalone version is not tied to AppSource** and will require you to update manually in the event of new versions being published.
 This can be mitigated by setting it up as an [organizational visual](https://docs.microsoft.com/en-us/power-bi/developer/visuals/power-bi-custom-visuals-organization?WT.mc_id=DP-MVP-5003712) if you are using across many reports.